A very modern convenience

 As masterful as the record is, the MOD CON listening experience isn’t complete until you see the band live.
 Dunn performs with pure commitment to the music: she plays the guitar behind her head; she headbangs as she solos; one minute she is singing sweetly, the next she’s shrieking until her voice cracks.
 Dunn is offset perfectly by MOD CON’s rhythm section: Solier’s virtuosic percussion and Retallick’s heavy, needling bass fit together with the guitar like a jigsaw puzzle.
 When they finish up their set with “Kidney Auction Blues” they bound offstage, exuberant.
 They’ve played ten songs—the whole album—but they come back for an encore, an oldie, the Palm Springs song “Winning & Losing”.
 Dunn thanks the crowd and reminds us that MOD CON are still a “new band”—they only have those ten songs, after all.
 For now, at least.

-As you may have noticed, we don’t enforce a paywall—because we want to share the best of home-grown music journalism with you.
-As an independent operation, Swampland gets by thanks to the support of Creative Victoria and our intelligent, sexy subscribers.
-But we’re always in need of more financial help.
-If you enjoyed this piece, and have dosh to spare, chuck us a few extra dollars so we can invest more in independent, longform Australian music journalism and photography.
+As you may have noticed, Swampland doesn’t enforce a paywall online—because we want to share the best of home-grown music journalism with you.
+If you enjoyed this piece, and have dosh to spare, consider chucking us a few extra dollars so we can invest more in independent, longform Australian music journalism and photography.